syncfusion-content/ej2-angular-docs/ej2-angular/grid/style-and-appearance/sorting.md

 # Sorting Customization in Angular Grid Component

-The appearance of the sorting icons and multi sorting icons in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component can be customized using CSS.
+The appearance of the sorting icons and multi sorting icons in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component can be customized using CSS.
 Available Syncfusion<sup style="font-size:70%">&reg;</sup> [icons](https://ej2.syncfusion.com/angular/documentation/appearance/icons#material) can be used based on the active theme.

 ## Customize the Grid sorting icon